MN Weather: Weekend Storm Could Bring Heavy Rain, Severe Weather To Southern Minnesota

 MINNEAPOLIS (WCCO) — New model runs suggest the multi-day storm system tracking toward Minnesota this weekend could bring significant rain to the Twin Cities, and even severe weather to southern Minnesota.

-WCCO Chief Meteorologist Chris Shaffer says the storm system is still on track to hit Minnesota late Friday night and last through Sunday morning.READ MORE: President Biden To Visit Superior, Wis., On Wednesday To Tout Infrastructure Law
+WCCO Chief Meteorologist Chris Shaffer says the storm system is still on track to hit Minnesota late Friday night and last through Sunday morning.READ MORE: Man Dies Days After Being Shot Near Powderhorn Park In Mpls.

 While the system is still a long way off, current models suggest it arrives initially as a wintry mix in southern Minnesota.
 However, on Saturday, following a surge of moisture from the Great Plains, heavy rain could fall south of the Interstate 94 corridor, including the Twin Cities.